 Multiflora rose, in the rose family (Rosaceae), is a vigorous perennial shrub.
 Canes (stems) root at the tips and may reach heights of up to 10 feet.
-The red to green twigs may have numerous recurved thorns and other thornless specimens occur infrequently in the eastern United States.
-Its pinnately compound leaves grow alternately with 5, 7, 9 or 11 oval, saw toothed leaflets.
+The red-to-green twigs may have numerous recurved thorns; other thornless specimens occur infrequently in the eastern United States.
+Its pinnately compound leaves grow alternately with 5, 7, 9, or 11 oval, saw-toothed leaflets.
 The leaflets are nearly smooth on the upper surface and paler with short hairs on the underside.
 The base of each leaf stalk bears a pair of fringed bracts or stipules.
 The fringed stipules are the best characteristic to use to distinguish multiflora rose from other species.
-Multifora rose shrubs can grow to a height of 10–15 feet and a width of 9-13 feet.
+Multifora rose shrubs can grow to a height of 10-15 feet and to a width of 9-13 feet.

-Clusters of showy fragrant white to white pink, half inch to one inch diameter flowers, bloom in panicles, inflorescences with side stems, in late May or June.
+Clusters of showy, fragrant, white to white-pink, half-inch to one-inch diameter flowers, bloom in panicles, inflorescences with side stems, in late May or June.
 The flowers produce copious quantities of sweet pollen.
 Six to 100 hips develop in the inflorescence in summer and turn red by middle September, containing one to 21 seeds.
-The hypanthium, the large fleshy cup like structure on the underside of the flower, softens after the early frosts becoming tough, remaining on the plant in winter.
-Seed color is variable yellow to tan measuring about 0.16 inches contained in sharp, thin pointed structures called spicules.
+The hypanthium, the large, fleshy cup-like structure on the underside of the flower, softens after early frosts, becoming tough, remaining on the plant in winter.
+Seed color is variable yellow to tan.
+The seeds themselves measure about 0.16 inches and are contained in sharp, thin-pointed structures called spicules.
 Seed germination is high; seeds can also remain viable in the soil for as long as 20 years.
 Roots are wide-ranging and capable of resprouting.
 In addition, stem tips that contact the soil surface are capable of rooting, through a process known as layering, to form new plants.
 Extensive thickets are formed this way.

-Multiflora rose is extremely prolific and can form dense thickets, excluding native plants species.
+Multiflora rose is extremely prolific and can form dense thickets, excluding native plant species.
 This non-native invasive rose invades open woodlands, forest edges, early succession pastures and fields.
-It also invades fence rows, right-of ways, roadsides, and margins of swamps and marshes.
+It also invades fence rows, right-of-ways, roadsides, and margins of swamps and marshes.

 Each cane on a large plant may contain 40 to 50 panicles.
 Each panicle can contain as many as 100 hypanthia or hips (average of about 50) and each hip, an average of seven seeds (range of one to 22).
 Thus each large cane can potentially produce up to 17,500 seeds.
 Seeds remain viable for a number of years.
 It has been found that as many as 90% of the seeds are viable, in the absence of drought and stress.
 Multiflora rose is moderately winter-hardy, and is tolerant to many North American insects and diseases.